Acey-deucey: Play

 Play passes back and forth, with each player rolling both dice.
-Players use each die roll to move one man the corresponding number of points in the direction of march.
+Players use each die roll to move one man the corresponding number of points in the direction of the march.
 A player may use both rolls for one man, as long as both the intermediate point and destination point are not occupied by two or more enemy men.
 A man may move to a vacant point or one with men of the same colour.
 They may also move to a point occupied by one enemy man and 'kick' the man off the board.
 The kicked man must be re-entered.

 A player who rolls doublets may move a total of four times, each move traversing as many spaces as the rolled amount (two fives rolled result in four moves of five points each).
 After rolling these doublets, the player takes another turn.

 If a player rolls an acey-deucey (= a 1 and a 2, also called an Ace and a Deuce), he plays the 1-and-2; then they choose any number from 1 to 6 and act as if they had just thrown a doublet of it; then that player takes another turn.

 After the opening, the rules of play are as follows: